A career in GIS can take you where you want to go.

 Through it all we’ll be encouraging you to develop the workplace skills essential for success – critical thinking, teamwork, problem solving, initiative, self-reliance and communications.

 As a full-time student, you’ll be immersed in a highly structured and demanding environment for the duration of the program.
+Lectures and labs are offered Monday to Friday, from 8:30 to 17:30, except on Wednesdays when classes end at 14:30.

 You’ll learn GIS in a number of ways – through lectures and hands-on labs, with integrated e-learning, independently and in teams, through demonstrations and research.